The Hidden Weapon to Defeat Cancer

 Now scientists are proposing solutions to help our immune system defeat cancer.
 All drug development based on this idea falls under a promising new therapeutic strategy – cancer immunotherapy.
 Although this is a hugely exciting development, it must be noted that it is not proposed as a catch all treatment.
 Not all tumours provoke an immune response, and this therapy has more chance of being successful with the types of tumours that are linked to a good initial immune reaction – tumours that are easily recognised by the immune system.

 Several drugs are already on the market and just as many clinical trials are underway to improve their efficacy.
 Among others, two main categories of drugs are available: immunomodulatory antibody and adoptive T cells.
 The former are molecules that help the immune system to be more aggressive against the tumour or prevent the immune cells being fooled by the tumour.
 We will discuss adoptive T cells later on.

-In some cases, due to immunodeficiency patients cannot give their own T cells, so doctors must find an appropriate donor for a T-cell transplant to avoid rejection of the grafted cells.
-To overcome the risk of rejection, scientists have developed a technique, called CRISPR-Cas9, through which they can genetically modify T cells, potentially coming from any donor, without having rejection problems.
+In some cases, as immunodeficient patients cannot give their own T cells, doctors must find an appropriate donor for a T-cell transplant to avoid rejection of the grafted cells.
+To overcome the risk of rejection, scientists can use a newly developed technique, called CRISPR-Cas9, through which they can genetically modify T cells, potentially coming from any donor, without having rejection problems.
 Hopefully, clinical trials will start soon to test the efficacy of this approach.
-This is just an example of how adoptive T-cell therapy could be used to treat the tumour types that possess a unique marker.
+This is just one example of how adoptive T-cell therapy could be used to treat the tumour types that possess a unique marker.

 The immune system is a great weapon which follows strict rules.
 By understanding and manipulating these rules, scientists have given us a possible cure for cancers previously thought to be untreatable.
 Undoubtedly, this discovery is going to save lives.
 I am incredibly excited to find out what the future of cancer treatment holds.